DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 it has, together with certain socio-technical and legal preconditions, contributed considerably to turning Sweden into something of a streamer’s paradise.
-Yet, as I will show in this chapter, not everything is rosy for Swedish Internet users.
-With the Swedish government trying to negotiate between its political duties within the European Union and its cyberlibertarian national politics that have made the country a haven for Internet users, many Swedes have turned to VPN services to circumvent politically motivated data retention practices, and protect their privacy.
+Yet, as I will show in this chapter, not everything is rosy for Swedish internet users.
+With the Swedish government trying to negotiate between its political duties within the European Union and its cyberlibertarian national politics that have made the country a haven for internet users, many Swedes have turned to VPN services to circumvent politically motivated data retention practices, and protect their privacy.